 As a child, I remember Thursdays in particular being unlucky for holidays.
 There were days my parents were pickpocketed, days when we took trains to nowhere and days the weather just wasn’t playing ball.
 Bizarrely, they all fell on a Thursday.

-Anyone that knows me, would know I’m not in the slightest superstitious or a believer in luck or destiny but it’s like the universe is saying ‘hold on there, you guys are having too much fun, let’s throw in a curveball.’
+Anyone who knows me, would know I’m not in the slightest superstitious or a believer in luck or destiny.
+However, it’s like the universe is saying ‘hold on there, you guys are having too much fun, let’s throw in a curveball.’

 Take last week for example.
 We were enjoying a lovely break to Centre Parcs but two days in the girls were full of a cold.
 Maybe it was because we didn’t want to waste a day, but we charged on with our plans to go for a walk, then swimming before lunch.
-Unfortunately, we misjudged the distance to the nature reserve and ended up with two grumpy girls who wanted to be carried most of the way back.
+Unfortunately, we misjudged the distance to the nature reserve.
+Unsuprisingly, we ended up with two grumpy girls who wanted to be carried most of the way back.

 Hauling an extra two stone on a mini hike is not my idea of fun however picturesque the scenery is.
 We made it to the pool only to realise it was far too close to lunch to have time to change and swim.
 Cue full on meltdowns as we try and explain this to toddlers who really really really want to swim.